theguly/iris-doc-src/docs/operations/access_control/users.md

 - **Full Name** : Name of the user to add
 - **Login** : Username used to login in IRIS.
 Has to be unique on the instance
 - **Email** : Email of the user to add.
 Has to be unique on the instance
 - **Password**: Password respecting the policy defined in `Advanced` > `Server settings`.
-The password also has to be set when using LDAP.
-It is however not used for the authentication.
+The password also has to be set when using LDAP, it is then however not used for the authentication.
 A random password can be set when using LDAP.
-No password is required when the user is set a service account.
+No password is required when the user is set as a service account.
 - **Is service account** : If the user is a server account, check this box.
 Server accounts are used to connect to the API.
 They cannot login to the UI.

 !!!
 Warning "Service accounts"